VirtualKibou/slack-tonkkubot/README.md

 # slack-tonkkubot
-A bot in node.js for monstercat family hub slack team This is the source code for tonkkubot.
-If you're not in mfh's slack, you shouldn't be here :P
+A bot in node.js for monstercat family hub slack team
+This is the source code for tonkkubot.
+If you are not in mfh's slack you might be missing out on stuff :P

 ## Requirements
 This bot needs 2 APIs.
 Don't ask why.
 It's because the "secAPI" was harder to use for getting data, but I still liked the sending messages in that one better.
 The other api is for getting the data.